-The financial assumptions underlying the valuations were as follows: Ministers and Staff Discount rate pre retirement 5.70% Discount rate post retirement 4.55% Rate of price inflation 3.70% Rate of revaluation on deferred pensions accrued to 5 April 2009 3.70% Rate of revaluation on deferred pensions accrued after 5 April 2009 2.50% Rate of pension increases on benefits accrued to 5 April 2006 3.50% Rate of pension increases on benefits accrued after 5 April 2006 2.30% d) Trustee Emoluments
+The financial assumptions underlying the valuations were as follows: Ministers and Staff Discount rate pre retirement Discount rate post retirement Rate of price inflation Rate of revaluation on deferred pensions accrued to 5 April 2009 Rate of revaluation on deferred pensions accrued after 5 April 2009 Rate of pension increases on benefits accrued to 5 April 2006 Rate of pension increases on benefits accrued after 5 April 2006 5.70% 4.55% 3.70% 3.70% 2.50% 3.50% tate of periodicit moreages on periodic accided after 5 April 2000 2.30% d) Trustee Emoluments

 As there is a large number of contributing employers participating in the Scheme, the Association is unable to identify its share of the underlying assets and liabilities of the scheme.
 Accordingly, due to the nature of the schemes, the profit and loss charge for the period represents the employer contributions payable.
-The total pension cost for the Association is £21,359 (2011 £17,814).
+The total pension cost for the Association is £22,036 (2012 £21,359).

-The next actuarial valuation of the Ministers' Fund DB Plan is due to take place not later than as at 31 December 2013, and the next actuarial valuation of the Staff Scheme DB Plan is due to take place not later than as at 1 January 2014.
+An actuarial valuation of the Ministers' Fund DB Plan is currently taking place as at 31 December 2013 and an actuarial valuation of the Staff Scheme DB Plan is also taking place as at 1 January 2014, the results of these valuations are not yet available.

-The Regional Minister Team Leader is a Trustee and Director of the charitable company.
-The total salary paid to the Trustee in 2012 was £36,400 (2011 £35,791) with Employer Pension Contributions of £6,698 (2011 £5,727).
+The Regional Minister Team Leader is a Trustee and Director of the charity/company.
+The total salary paid to the Trustee in 2013 was £37,380 (2012 £36,400) with Employer Pension Contributions of £7,850(2012 £6,698).
 In addition they were repaid all expenses incurred in undertaking their appointments.